Staňkov (Domažlice District): Administrative division

+Etymology

+The name is derived from the personal name Staněk.

 Geography

 Staňkov is located about 16 km northeast of Domažlice and 28 km southwest of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Holubí hlava at 475 m above sea level.
-The town is situated on the Radbuza River.
+The Radbuza River flows through the town.

 History

-The first written mention of village of Staňkov is from 1233.
+The first written mention of the village of Staňkov is from 1233.
 The market town of Staňkov was a separate settlement first mentioned in 1367.
 In 1271 the village was sold to Chotěšov Abbey and both the village and the market town were its property until 1425.

 Staňkov village and Staňkov market town existed separately until 1938, when they were merged into one municipality.
 In 1960, Staňkov became a town.

-During the World War II, the metalworks in Staňkov were accidentally bombed by the RAF on 28 October 1940 when they were mistaken for the nearby Škoda Works.
+During World War II, the metalworks in Staňkov were accidentally bombed by the RAF on 28 October 1940 when they were mistaken for the nearby Škoda Works.